onlyuser/NatLang/README.md

 * Only English is supported
 * WordNet doesn't provide tense information for POS lookup, so hard-coded POS identities are used for some words
-* No attempt is made to prune the generated parse forest
+* No attempt is made to prune the generated parse trees
-* No attempt is made to parallelize the POS path evaluation
+* No attempt is made to parallelize the POS assignment evaluation
 * The Yacc grammar is hand-crafted without a linguist, therefore may contain errors

 Make targets